 Over one hundred QBL-funded projects are running across the Altiplano.
-We fund three three types of projects: Water Projects, Agricultural projects and Irrigation Projects.
+We typically fund three three types of projects: Water Projects, Agricultural projects and Irrigation Projects.
 Occasionally we will fund other projects that don’t fall within those categories.

 QBL only funds projects that derive from the communities themselves.
 We do not impose our ideas.
 Instead, we help each community to realize their dreams by providing skilled planning, supervised construction and long-term evaluation.

 Our philosophy is to work with villages to meet their basic need for water.
 Once they have access to clean water, we encourage them to seek ways to improve their nutrition and income by improving their agricultural practices.
 Learn more about this process by visiting our pages dedicated to these projects.

 Considerable effort goes into the preparation of a project.
 Read how we work with communities who seek projects from QBL.